lostdemeter/holographersworkbench/README.md

 - Diagnose why certain configurations run faster
 - Calibrate algorithms without theoretical models
 - Empirical SRT parameter tuning

+## Optimization Toolkit

+The following four modules form a complete optimization pipeline from profiling to deployment.
+This is the most powerful and novel part of the workbench.

 ### 8. Performance Profiler Module (`performance_profiler.py`)